CarlosPizarroMorales/fullstackopen-submissions/part2/courseinfo/README.md

 ## Exercise 2.3 - step 8
 - If you haven't done so already, calculate the sum of exercises with the array method reduce.

+## Exercise 2.4 - step 9
+- Let's extend our application to allow for an arbitrary number of courses